 Makeup and Spa Services FAQ’s

-Pleas read below for you or any one else who is thinking about coming to the spa.
+Please read below for you or any one else who is thinking about coming to the spa.
 Knowing what to expect for your appointment will be an added bonus to your Smart, Safe and Sweet beauty service.
 If this is your first time looking for a spa please read this article.

 Booking an Appointment

 When you’d like to book an appointment, please know that it is only just me, Scotia, who runs and works the spa room.
 I can accommodate up to 3 people but it will be one at a time.
+Chelsea may be able to accommodate parties of gel nails or manicure clients.

 How do I pay for services?

 I take cash, debit, Visa and Master Card at the end of the service in the spa room.
+Payment must be made day of, I do not hold services.
+If you can not pay: do not book!

-For bridal parties when you contact me to book your wedding day, a 50$ retainer can be paid with the listed payment options if you come in or a e-transfer can be done as well.
+For bridal parties when you contact me to book your wedding day, a 90$ non refundable retainer can be paid with the listed payment options if you come in or a e-transfer can be done as well.
 A wedding contract will also be signed.
 The bride is responsible for any balances left unpaid by bridesmaids.
 Getting all the payments a day before is always helpful.
 This will save time, and eliminate the stress of both of us running around asking people for payment.

 Do I need to tip?